things-to-do

 The cafes here are tourist-oriented but convenient, and the street has a pleasant buzz in the early evening when locals come out to walk.

-15. Try Rabo de Toro
+18. Try Rabo de Toro

 Local Ronda Cuisine

-€€Traditional AndalusianHearty mountain cooking, rustic restaurants
+€€Traditional AndalusianHearty mountain cooking

 Must try: Rabo de toro (oxtail), migas, wild mushrooms

-16. Visit a Bodega
+19. Visit a Bodega

 Ronda Wine Tasting

 Visit local bodegas to taste wines from Ronda's emerging wine region.
-Tours often include vineyard visits.

-17. Attend the Feria de Pedro Romero
+20. Attend the Feria de Pedro Romero

-If you're visiting in early September, the Feria de Pedro Romero is Ronda's biggest annual celebration.
-Named for the town's famous bullfighter, it features the year's only bullfight (performed in historic costume), flamenco, music, and general festivities.
+If you're visiting in early September, the Feria de Pedro Romero is Ronda's biggest celebration.

-18. Explore the White Villages
+21. Day Trip to the White Villages

-Ronda is the gateway to the pueblos blancos (white villages) of the Serrania de Ronda.
+Ronda is the gateway to the pueblos blancos (white villages) of the Serranía de Ronda.
 These whitewashed mountain villages are among the most picturesque in Andalusia.

 How to Get to Ronda